-SEO: SEO stands Search Engine Optimization.
-This is the process of marketing your site to the search engines, like Google, Yahoo and Bing.
-While originally SEO was about helping you generate “organic traffic,” (none paid traffic from the search engines) SEO has evolved into so much more.
+SEO: SEO stands for Search Engine Optimization.
+This is the process of marketing your site to search engines, like Google, Yahoo, and Bing.
+While originally SEO was about helping you generate “organic traffic,” (non-paid traffic from the search engines) SEO has evolved into so much more.
 Today SEO is a critical part of all areas of your online marketing, from your website and blog to your outreach strategy.

 PPC: PPC stands for Pay-Per-Click.
-Using Google Adwords or any other online ad companies you can purchase advertisement and get charged on a per-click basis.
-The amount you pay is dependent on your keywords, bid and what the current market is paying for that specific keyword.
+Using Google Adwords or any other online ad company you can purchase advertisements and get charged on a per-click basis.
+The amount you pay is dependent on your keywords, bid, and what the current market is paying for that specific keyword.

-SEM: SEM stand for Search Engine Marketing.
+SEM: SEM stands for Search Engine Marketing.
 This term is usually associated with companies or agencies that provide PPC management and optimization services.